cozy/cozy-stack/docs/sharing.md

 `description`, `preview_path`, and `open_sharing` fields are optional.
 The `app_slug` field is optional and is the slug of the web app by default.

+To create a sharing, no permissions on `io.cozy.sharings` are needed: an application can create a sharing on the documents for whose it has a permission.

 ##### Request

 ```http